What's the Weather like in Paris in August

 The centrally located Villa Montmartre is set inside a secret garden in Montmartre in the 18th arrondissement, making it perfect for a quiet holiday in Paris.

-The privately-owned apartment is set on the second floor of a traditionally historic Parisian building and features a sitting/dining room with double sofa bed, one bedroom with oak wardrobes and a queen-sized bed, natural marble bathroom with ultra-modern shower and fully-equipped kitchen with oven, hob, microwave, dishwasher, washing machine, dryer, toaster, kettle and filter coffee maker.
+The privately owned apartment is set on the second floor of a traditionally historic Parisian building and features a sitting/dining room with double sofa bed, one bedroom with oak wardrobes and a queen-sized bed, natural marble bathroom with ultra-modern shower and fully-equipped kitchen with oven, hob, microwave, dishwasher, washing machine, dryer, toaster, kettle and filter coffee maker.

 Additional facilities and services include free WiFi access, TV, local phone calls, daily cleaning and airport pickup.
-Nearby neighbourhood highlights include tree-filled courtyards, the Moulin Rouge, food markets, Sacre Coeur Cathedral, Place du Tertre, one metro station and one bus stop.
+Nearby neighborhood highlights include tree-filled courtyards, the Moulin Rouge, food markets, Sacre Coeur Cathedral, Place du Tertre, one metro station and one bus stop.

 Hotel Vice Versa